ibm-cloud-docs/key-protect/at-events.md

 - The `responseData.newValue.authExpiration` field includes the expiration date for the dual authorization policy.

-`initialValue` is the initiatorID of the person who last set the dual authorization policy and `newValue is he new initiatorID of the person who set the dual authorization policy.
+`initialValue` is the initiatorID of the person who last set the dual authorization policy and `newValue is the new initiatorID of the person who set the dual authorization policy.
 {: note}